lukelbd/ncparallel/README.md

 ```bash
 ncparallel -d=lat -p=8 -n=32 command input.nc output.nc
 ```
-The optional arguments are as follows:

-* `-d=NAME`: The dimension name along which we split the file.
-Defaults to `lat`.
-* `-n=NUM`: The number of file pieces to generate.
-Defaults to `8`.
-* `-p=NUM`: The maximum number of parallel processes.
-Defaults to the `-n` argument but can also be smaller.
-* `-f`: If passed and dimension is a "record" (i.e. unlimited) dimension, it is changed to fixed length.
-* `-s`: If passed, silent mode is enabled.
-* `-k`: If passed, temporary files are not deleted.

 The first positional argument is the script or command written as you would type it into the command line -- for example, `script.sh`, `'python myscript.py'`, or `'ncap2 -s "math-goes-here"'`.
 Note that the command must be surrounded by quotation marks if it consists of more than one word.
 The second and third arguments are the final input and output file names.
 <!-- The command must accept two positional arguments: An input file name, and an output file name. -->